-of one of England's typical hide-bound blockhead generals-Abercromby-to the ignominious defeat by Montcalm, at Ticonderoga.
+of one of England's typical hide-bound blockhead generals-Abercromby-to the ignominious defeat by

+Montcalm, at Ticonderoga.

-In that ill-considered, useless casting away of British lives, in a case where victory should have been simple -where Montcalm was coolly counting upon the known incompetence of British leaders-John à Cleeve was wounded.
-He was sent down the Richelieu in a canoe with other wounded prisoners, under the guidance of a Béarnais sergeant who carried despatches. guidance of a Bearnais sergeant who carried despatches.
+In that ill-considered, useless casting away of British lives, in a case where victory should have been simple -where Montcalm was coolly counting upon the known incompetence of British leaders-John à Cleevo was wounded.
+He was sent down the Richelieu in a canoe with other wounded prisoners, under the guidance of a Béarnais sergeant who carried despatches. guidance of a Bearman sergeant who carried despatches.
 One of the Indian guides befriended John, and after a hair-breadth escape from scalping, they together reached Fort Amitié, garrisoned by a handful of men commanded by a fine old French gentleman of the old school, with a beautiful daughter-Diane.
-The Indian passes off the unconscious John, dressed in the unio of the dead Recent account of the school for the daughter. in the tunic of the dead French sergeant, as a Frenchman-which, owing to John's French education, he is able to do.
-Thus John becomes, through no fault, involved in a treachery-seeing the nakedness of the defences of these trusting, charming gentlefolks, loving the beautiful Diane-and unable to escape because he holds the despatches carried by the dead man, and his loyalty to England bids him preserve them.
+The Indian passes off the unconscious John, dressed in the drawing of the day of the grant force. in the tunic of the dead French sergeant, as a Frenchman-which, owing to John's French education, he is able to do.
+Thus John becomes, through no fault, involved in a treachery-seeing the nakedness of the defences of these trusting, charming gentlefolks, loving the beautiful Diane-and unable to escape because he holds the despatches carried by the dead man, and his loyalty to England bids him preserve

-We see him struck to the heart at the thought of his perfidy-living among Indians for two yearsstung, awake once more at the sound of a British bugle sounding réviellé, returning in Indian guise to Fort Amitié, just in time to save Diane from Iroquois, averting disaster from the British troops by foreseeing that the French coureurs de bois meant to lead the whole flotilla of batteaux into the rapids, and, finally, unknown, or, if known, as a man with a tarnished name, sinking into oblivion.
+We see him struck to the heart at the thought of his perfidy-living among Indians for two yearsstung, awake once more at the sound of a British bugle sounding réviellé, returning in Indian guise to Fort Amitié, just in time to save Diane from Iroquois, averting disaster from the British troops by foreseeing that the French courseurs de bois meant to lead the whole flotilla of batteaux into the rapids, and, finally, unknown, or, if known, as a man with a tarnished name, sinking into oblivion.